-A key element of this mechanism is the presence of a transcription factor which is always expressed at a low level (often at copy numbers of order ~ 10) and which binds to the transporter substrate.
+A key element of this mechanism is the presence of a transcription factor which binds to the transporter substrate and which is often expressed at a low level (often at copy numbers of order $\sim 10$ , [16, 27]).
 This is resource efficient for the cell, as this low copy number transcription factor acts as an "always on" sensor to detect the substrate, allowing high copy numbers of the membrane transporter and its attendant operon to be expressed only when their substrate is actually present.
-The transcription factors LacI, AraC, and XyIR all appear to fill this role [5-12, 15, 16].
+The transcription factors LacI, AraC, and XylR all appear to fill this role [5-12, 15, 16].

 For our modeling, we focus on the xapABR genetic circuit from E. coli as a case study.
 It is similar to lac, but less complex.
 Instead of lactose, its purpose is to make use of the nucleoside xanthosine as an energy source [17, 18].
 The circuit is made up of two operons: one that encodes for XapR and another that encodes for XapA and XapB.
-XapR appears to be a transcription factor that is induced by xanthosine and activates the xapAB promoter, in close analogy to AraC, XylR, and also LacI.1 The xapABpromoter has been suggested to have two binding sites for XapR [19], but the promoter architecture and function is not yet fully understood.
+XapR is a transcription factor that is induced by xanthosine and activates the xapAB promoter, in close analogy to AraC, XylR, and also LacI.
+(One might object that LacI represses its target operon, while XapR, AraC, and XylR activate their target operons.
+However, the analogy we wish to draw is that the qualitative logic of their inducers are all identical, i.e., the presence of their respective inducer causes their target operon to be transcribed.)
+The xapAB promoter has been suggested to have two binding sites for XapR [19], but the promoter architecture and function is not yet fully understood.
 The transcription of xapR seems to be constitutive and not auto-regulated [19].
 Structural homology to other transcription factors suggests that XapR appears in dimers where one dimer can bind two xanthosine molecules [20].
 The protein XapA is a purine nucleoside phosphorylase that degrades xanthosine into components (ribose and xanthine) that can be fed into metabolic pathways [17, 18].
 XapB on the other hand is a membrane transporter of xanthosine [19, 21].

-Experimentally it was found that the expression level of xapAB among cells follows a bimodal distribution and that the system seems to be bistable [22].
+Experimentally, we found that the expression level of xapAB among cells is bimodal and that the system seems to be bistable (see next section).
 We aim to understand which of the circuit's features are necessary for bistability and investigate its behavior in different parameter regimes.
-In the following section, we will discuss the details of our model.
-After estimating the free parameters we then present the observations we made through phase diagrams, followed by the results from stochastic simulations.
+After presenting some experimental background on the xap genes, we discuss the details of our model.
+Lastly, we estimate the free parameters and then present the observations we made through phase diagrams, followed by the results from stochastic simulations.